 One of San Jose’s most powerful city departments is just beginning to recover from a pandemic-driven decline in revenues—but some operations still lag behind.

-When Santa Clara County’s shelter-in-place order went into effect last year, leaders in the city’s Planning, Building and Code Enforcement said the city was in chaos.
+When Santa Clara County’s shelter-in-place order went into effect last year, leaders in the city’s Planning, Building and Code Enforcement Department described a chaotic situation.

 “Once they shut down, everybody went home… Nobody had any equipment,” said Acting Director Chu Chang.
 “We’ve got hundreds of paper plans… It was all stuck in City Hall.”